Skip to content

 If necessary, please check your spam folder for communications about this class.

-Instructor: Nicole Tabit Nicole Tabit is the Community Outreach and Education Program Coordinator at Franklin Park Conservatory and Botanical Gardens.
+Instructor: Nicole Tabit Nicole Tabit is the Adult Program Manager at Franklin Park Conservatory and Botanical Gardens.
 Her degree is in Natural Resource Management and Visitors Services from The Ohio State University.
 She loves to hike and be outdoors, but she also loves to create and combine her love for the arts and environment by tying natural elements into her art projects.